 Every variant has the same URL address as the main variant.

-You can perform specific actions on each variant – you will find them in the drop-down menu when clicking More on the test management panel.
+Besides editing, you can perform more actions on each variant – you will find them in the drop-down menu when clicking More (2) (three dots icon) on the test management panel.

-- Duplicate as a variant – copies the current variant and creates a new one.
+- Duplicate as new variant – copies the current variant and creates a new one.

-- Duplicate as new landing – creates a new landing page from a given variant, with separate statistics and a different URL.
-This option is useful if you would like to publish any of the tested variants as a separate landing page.
+- Duplicate as new landing page – creates a new landing page from the variant, with separate statistics and a different URL.
+This option is useful if you would like to publish any tested variants as a separate landing page.

-- Remove – removes the variant.
+- Delete – removes the variant.
 This action is unavailable for the main variant.

 By default, traffic distribution is evenly split among all variants.

-You can manually specify the traffic distribution for each variant.
+1. You can manually specify the traffic split for each variant.
 To do this, click on the percentage box and enter the appropriate value.

-Traffic distribution does not mean exact, percentage targeting of users to individual variants, but the probability of loading a specific variant during the new user’s visit.
+Traffic distribution does not mean the exact percentage targeting of users to individual variants, but the probability of loading a specific variant during the new user’s visit.

-We recommend to carry out A/B tests on heavy traffic when you can accumulate several hundred conversions on each of the tested variants.
+2. We recommend running A/B tests on heavy traffic when you can accumulate several hundred conversions on each of the tested variants.
 In the case of low traffic, the test results will be unreliable.

-After the test, you can manually choose the winner/champion from the tested variants.
-The new champion automatically becomes the main variant and this will be the landing page that will display at the given URL when the test is not active.
+2. After the test, you can manually choose the winner from the tested variants and set it as the main variant.
+Such a landing page will display at the given URL when the test is not active.

-Each of the variants has specific parameters that you can track in the test management panel.
-For each variant we have:
+Each of the variants has specific parameters that you can track in the test management panel:

-- Traffic – percentage value that determines the probability of displaying a given variant.
+- Traffic split – percentage value that determines the probability of displaying the variant.